 Preventing illness is always important, and with the onset of COVID-19, it’s become a top priority for just about everyone.
-Social distancing, washing hands, and wearing cloth masks aren’t the only ways to help more people stay well.
+Physical distancing, washing hands, and wearing cloth masks are the primary ways to help more people stay well.

 You can also boost your immune system by managing stress; getting plenty of sleep; practicing good hygiene; and — you guessed it — eating a well-balanced diet with protein, carbohydrates, fats, and lots of fruits and vegetables.

 - Vitamin C: citrus fruits (oranges, grapefruit), red and green bell peppers, kiwifruit, broccoli, strawberries, potatoes, and tomatoes.